-Another way to avoid becoming house poor is to start a separate savings account for future house related expenses.
+Another way to avoid becoming house poor is to start separate savings account for future house-related expenses.
 We all know that furnaces, windows and appliances will need to be replaced eventually.

 The problem is that you never know when those items will begin to fail.
 It could be next month or it could be in five years.
 Either way, you don’t want to be caught unprepared.

 One way to prepare for those types of expenses is to modify your budget to include money for home emergencies.
 Add a line item in your monthly budget for your “home repair fund”.
 Put some cash in it every month.